nephew92/itools-nodejs/README.md

 ## Web server

-The application was developed with [node.js](https://nodejs.org/en/) 10.9 Javascript framework.
-Install it before start, as well [NPM](https://www.npmjs.com) package.
+The application was developed with [Node.js](https://nodejs.org/en/) 10.9.0 Javascript framework.
+Install it before start, as well [NPM](https://www.npmjs.com) 6.4.0 package.
+Make sure that you have the latest version for nodejs and npm, run `node --version` and `npm --version` to see it.

 * Install the Node modules